 York, Maine-Nancy (Ewen) Fording, 84, passed away on January 19, 2019 in Kittery, Maine, after an extended battle with Alzheimer’s Disease.
-Born in Abington, PA on March 30, 1934, she was the daughter of Frank and Laura Ewen.
+Born in Abington, PA, she was the daughter of Frank and Laura Ewen.
 Nancy is survived by her devoted husband of 61 years, Norman; her five children, Thomas Fording of Arlington, VA, Laura Fording (Thomas Fiske) of Princeton, NJ, Carolyn Fording of Reading, MA, John Fording of Norfolk, VA, and David Fording (Julia) of Glencoe, IL; her three grandchildren, Benjamin, Eli, and Hannah, as well as numerous nieces and nephews.
 Nancy was pre-deceased by her three siblings, Elizabeth, Margaret, and John.

 Nancy was a true fighter for the causes she believed in, using her intelligence and charm to make the world a more just and caring place.
 She dearly loved her husband, children, grandchildren, and extended family and friends.
 Good conversation and laughter fed her spirit.
 Her Christian faith guided her.

 Growing up in Philadelphia, Nancy was an accomplished student and president of the senior student council in high school.
 She graduated from University of Pennsylvania with a bachelor's degree in education.
 She and Norman were married in 1957 at Oak Lane Methodist Church in Philadelphia, where their parents were members and friends.
 After living in Syracuse, NY, and briefly in Illinois, they moved to Franklin, MA in 1968, and raised their family there for more than 25 years, while establishing many warm and wonderful friendships.